nosana-ci/learn.nosana.com/docs/glossary.md

 A lightweight, isolated runtime environment that packages your application code, dependencies, and system libraries.
 Nosana runs your workloads as containers (for example, Docker images) on GPU hosts.

 ### Credits
 The usage-based currency required to create and run deployments on the Nosana network.
-Credits are consumed as your jobs run on GPU resources and can be acquired or claimed through the Nosana Dashboard.
+Credits are consumed as your jobs run on GPU resources and can be claimed through the Nosana Dashboard.

 ## D